 - On Monday, February 21, you will receive a confirmation email containing a call-in number and video link, a meeting ID number, the meeting agenda, and a copy of the 2021 annual meeting minutes and annual statement.

 - During the virtual meeting, your phone line or computer microphone will be muted.
 If you have any questions during the meeting, please email: firstname.lastname@example.org.

 Even though we cannot be together this year, we hope you will join us for our virtual meeting.
 You will hear progress reports and exciting plans for 2022.
 In addition, we will have our traditional cash drawing for those who participate in the meeting.

 The nominating committee is presenting three individuals for the open seats in this year’s election to the board of directors.
-Qualifications of these nominees are provided at right.
+Qualifications of these nominees are provided below.
 Other eligible members may be nominated by means of petition provided the requirements presented below are met.
-If no additional nominees are advanced by petition, the members present at the annual meeting will be asked to cast a unanimous ballot for the committee’s selections.
+If no additional nominees are advanced by petition, each nominee will be elected by acclamation.
 Directors will serve a term of three years.

 Dennis Haltinner, Appleton, WI